-Refer to "Alternative performance measures" in the appendix to this report for the relevant definition(s) and calculation method(s).
-Based on the Swiss systemically relevant bank framework.
+1 Refer to "Alternative performance measures" in the appendix to this report for the relevant definition(s) and calculation method(s).
+2 Based on the Swiss systemically relevant bank framework.
 Refer to the "Capital management" section of this report for more information.
-The disclosed ratios represent quarterly averages for the quarters presented and are calculated based on an average of 61 data points in the second quarter of 2025, 62 data points in the first quarter of 2025, 64 data points in the fourth quarter of 2024 and 61 data points in the second quarter of 2024, of which 40 data points were before the merger of UBS AG and Credit Suisse AG (i.e. from 2 April 2024 until 30 May 2024), and 21 data points were after the merger (i.e. from 31 May 2024 until 30 June 2024).
-Refer to the "Liquidity and funding management" section of the UBS Group second quarter 2025 report, available under "Quarterly reporting" at [ubs.com/investors](https://ubs.com/investors), for more information.
-Consists of invested assets for Global Wealth Management, Asset Management (including invested assets from associates) and Personal & Corporate Banking.
-Refer to "Note 31 Invested assets and net new money" in the "Consolidated financial statements" section of the UBS AG Annual Report 2024, available under "Annual reporting" at [ubs.com/investors](https://ubs.com/investors), for more information.
+3 The disclosed ratios represent quarterly averages for the quarters presented and are calculated based on an average of 65 data points in the third quarter of 2025, 61 data points in the second quarter of 2025, 64 data points in the fourth quarter of 2024 and 65 data points in the third quarter of 2024.
+Refer to the "Liquidity and funding management" section of the UBS Group third quarter 2025 report, available under "Quarterly reporting" at ubs.com/investors, for more information.
+4 Consists of invested assets for Global Wealth Management, Asset Management (including invested assets from associates) and Personal & Corporate Banking.
+Refer to "Note 31 Invested assets and net new money" in the "Consolidated financial statements" section of the UBS AG Annual Report 2024, available under "Annual reporting" at ubs.com/investors, for more information.